pj398/charinet/README.md

-In this example, the `cutoff` argument was used to restrict the network to only those characters who speak more than 10 lines overall (which is useful for filtering our many of the noisy unnamed characters detected from the screenplay parser).
+In this example, the `cutoff` argument was used to restrict the network to only those characters who speak more than 10 lines overall (which is useful for filtering out many of the noisy unnamed characters detected from the screenplay parser).

 Also, as we didn’t specify `parallel_edges = TRUE`, the plot reverted to